StAResComp/Pure-API-Test/README.md

     - 516/research-outputs
   - the ID of a previously executed query
 - `FORMAT` is either `json` or `xml` (defaults to `json` if omitted)
+- `COMMENT` is a comment to be recorded with the response

 On first run, you will be asked to specify a working directory, a Pure domain (any full-URL requests should match this) and a Pure API Key.
 These details are